 - cobblestone/snakeskin appearance: when plaques are coalescent

-- shaggy oesophagus: when plaques and pseudomembranes coalesce
+- shaggy esophagus: when plaques and pseudomembranes coalesce

 - intramural pseudodiverticulosis